using ControlSystems

 This can also be expressed compactly as \|F(s)\|_\infty \geq |F(s_0)|\;\;\; \forall s_0\in \text{RHP}.

-Now instead of some general F(s) we consider the weighted sensitivity function W_\mathrm{p}(s)S(s).
-And the complex number s in the RHP equals to a zero z of the plant transfer function G(s), that is, G(z)=0, \; z\in\mathbb C, \; \Re(z)\geq 0.
+Now instead of some general stable transfer function F(s) we consider the weighted sensitivity function W_\mathrm{p}(s)S(s).
+And we restrict our attention to one particular complex number s in the RHP, namely, a RHP zero z of the plant transfer function G(s), that is, G(z)=0, \; z\in\mathbb C, \; \Re(z)\geq 0.
 Then the maximum modulus principle together with the interpolation condition S(z)=1 implies that

 \|W_\mathrm{p}S\|_{\infty}\geq |W_\mathrm{p}(z)|.